alvinzhu33/p01_systems/README.md

 * Always shows current working directory.
 * Pretty colors for easier read.
 * Multiple spaces are stripped out (something like "          ls      -l     " works).
+* Prints picture of horse-thing if first word is unicorn, pegasus, magic, or cute.

 ##Unsuccessful Implements:
 * Colors not differentiated for user input and command output.